When you come to Kazakhstan, you are all invited to stay at my house, eat my food and use my sister.

 - Here's The West Wing's C.J.
 Cregg, responding to an incident in the show based on the 2002 Makkah girls' school fire:

 “Outraged?
 I’m barely surprised.
 This is a country where women aren’t allowed to drive a car.
 They’re not allowed to be in the company of any man other than a close relative.
 They’re required to adhere to a dress code that would make a Maryknoll nun look like Malibu Barbie.
 They beheaded 121 people last year for robbery, rape, and drug trafficking.
 No free press, no elected government, no political parties.
 And the royal family allows the religious police to travel in groups of six, carrying nightsticks, and they freely and publicly beat women.
 But ‘Brutus is an honorable man.’
 Seventeen schoolgirls were forced to burn alive because they weren’t wearing the proper clothing.
 Am I outraged?
 No, Steve.
 No, Chris.
 No, Mark.
 That is Saudi Arabia, our partners in peace.” ...

-The town of Baig in Faria will outright deny you from entering due to your main character being female.
+- In Faria, the town of Beig will outright deny you from entering due to your main character being female.
 After you defeat the Wizard and break the curse that transformed you into a woman to prevent his prophesied defeat, you will be allowed to enter.

-Similarly, Beauty and the Beast shows that France in the 1800s is not kind to a girl like Belle, as everyone considers her crazy for liking to read and back Gaston in his behavior towards her, even though he does things that are rude at best and worthy of a restraining order at most drastic.
-The only people who consider Belle's opinions or desires are her father, the castle servants, and the Beast.
+- Similarly, Beauty and the Beast shows that France in the 1800s is not kind to a girl like Belle, as everyone considers her crazy for liking to read and back Gaston in his behavior towards her, even though he does things that are rude at best and worthy of a restraining order at most drastic.
+The only people who consider Belle's opinions or desires are her father (who's also considered crazy), the castle servants, and the Beast.